Merculous/PyKernelPatch/README.md

 very close or exactly the same.
 Only real differences between devices is where everything gets loaded.
 5.x have been tested and all of them restore without issues.

-iOS 6.0 and 6.1.3 are supported in 1.0.6.
-Version 1.0.5 should not be used as I forgot to add a few lines to have 5.x work again.
-Please use >=1.0.6 for all use cases.